Skip to main content.

 Mary Grace Williams

-The Rev. Mary Grace Williams, chaplain of the College and dean of community life, came to Bard in 2016, excited to work with college students.
-She received her bachelors from Rutgers University where she studied theater arts, which led her to move to New York City directly after college to pursue a career in theater.
-While living in the West Village, she rediscovered her deep interest in spirituality and religion and that inspired her to do a masters in religious education from Fordham University.
-Eventually this led her to seek ordination as an Episcopal priest, and she attended Yale Divinity School, where she earned a M.Div.
-Mary Grace has two daughters: Grace who is completing a masters in bio-med at Tufts University, and Kate who graduated from Bard in 2020 as a double major in human rights and dance.
-Mary Grace lives in Rhinebeck and has three Cavalier King Charles dogs (Wills, Harry, and George).
+The Rev. Mary Grace Williams, chaplain of the College and dean of community life, came to Bard in 2016 and has taught First-Year Seminar every semester since the 2018 spring semester as well as other courses in religion and the Bible.
+She received her BA from Rutgers University where she studied theater arts, which led her to move to New York City directly after college to pursue a career in theater.
+While living in the West Village, she rediscovered her deep interest in spirituality and religion and that inspired her to do a MA in religious education from Fordham University.
+Eventually this led her to seek ordination as an Episcopal priest, and she attended Yale Divinity School, where she earned a MDiv.
+Mary Grace has two daughters: Grace, who is currently in medical school in New York City, and Kate, who graduated from Bard in 2020 as a double major in human rights and dance and who now lives in Brooklyn performing and designing and creating clothing.
+Mary Grace lives in Rhinebeck and has three Cavalier King Charles dogs (Harry, George, and Charles).

 • Joshua Boettiger ’96